-Findings from an international research collaboration may lead to a treatment for MacTel2, an eye disease which is currently untreatable and causes loss of central vision affecting two million people worldwide.
+Findings from an international research collaboration may lead to a treatment for MacTel2, a currently untreatable eye disease which causes loss of central vision and affects two million people worldwide.

 The research also sheds light on the link between MacTel 2 and a rare peripheral neuropathy, known as HSAN1, which causes severe weakness and numbness in the hands and feet and is caused by variants in the same two genes.

-As well as paving the way for potential future treatments for MacTel 2, the findings provide important clues for researchers studying other macular and other neurodegenerative diseases.
+As well as paving the way for potential future treatments for MacTel2, the findings provide important clues for researchers studying other macular and neurodegenerative diseases.

 The research was funded by the Lowy Medical Research Institute, Australian National Health and Medical Research Council, National Eye Institute (US), National Institutes of Health (US) and National Science Foundation (US).